Accèder directement au contenu

 However, if you require a student visa you will have to do the procédure pré-consulaire on Études en France after you have been admitted.
 Here’s a guide to help you with the early steps of the visa application : EN | FR.

-Q : I have a French passport but I’m currently studying abroad, should I apply as an international student ?
+Q : I have a French passport but I am currently studying abroad, should I apply as an international student ?

 Q : I won’t have the grades for my last semester in time for the submission deadline.
-Can I complete my file once it’s submitted ?
+Can I complete my file once it has been submitted ?

-A : You can’t add documents to your file after submission.
-However, if your application goes on to the second step, you should bring the missing documents to your interview.
+A : You cannot add documents to your file after submission.
+However, if your application goes on to the second step, you can bring the missing documents to your interview.

 Q : Which language can I use in my application ?